 It's easy to fall into bad habits.
 A one-time exception becomes part of your routine.
 Before you know it, you’re stuck in a rut that’s next to impossible to escape.

 Bad credit habits can wreak havoc on your credit score, lead you into debt, and cause many other financial problems.
 These problems threaten your stability and long-term goals.
-Consider your credit habits, and if you’re doing any of these, replace it with a better habit right away.
+Consider your credit habits, and if you’re doing any of these, replace them with a better habit right away.

 Don't just check your credit card statement for your balance and payment information.
 Review the entire statement to verify your account activity.
 Report errors to your credit card issuer right away to prevent being held liable for charges you never made.